willb0/internship_scraper/README.md

 - [X] get SQL db up and running so we can check if links in db etc
   - done. used psycog2 for postgres connector
-- [ ] get basic FastAPI server up that allows a few requests:
+- [ ] get basic CRUD FastAPI server up that allows a few endpoints:
-  - [ ] in_db GET: takes a list of links and returns the ones not in DB
-  - [ ] update_db POST: takes a list of links and puts them in the DB
-  - [ ] show_db GET: takes a length n and returns the first n jobs
+  - [X] C - POST - Add new job to the database
+  - [X] R - GET - Read a job from database by id
+  - [ ] U - PATCH - Update job link by id
+  - [ ] D - DELETE -  Delete job link by id
 - [ ] setup cron job or equivalent to run scraping script periodically